HeikoBlomenkamp/100-days-of-code/r2-log.md

 thinkruby.md: Modified the alt attributes of two images; changed UNIX to *NIX; changed markdown style of the word "prompt"; did the uploads.

 ### R2D35
+Repetition of Anki flashcards, and SQL.
+Repetition of textbooks about Java, and PHP.
+Stored source files by using virtual machines and SSH.

+### R2D36
+thinkruby.md: Modified the structure of Section 1.3.1 (Syntax errors).
+Uploaded the index.html file to http://blomenk.bplaced.net/thinkruby/

+### R2D37